Ty France Preview, Player Props: Mariners vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA among all league pitching staffs (4.45).
+- The Mets have a 4.47 team ERA that ranks 18th among all league pitching staffs.

-- Peterson makes the start for the Mets, his 17th of the season.
-He is 3-7 with a 5.23 ERA and 91 strikeouts through 84 1/3 innings pitched.

-- In his last time out on Sunday against the Los Angeles Angels, the left-hander tossed seven innings, allowing one earned run while surrendering three hits.
+- In his most recent appearance on Monday, the righty tossed six innings against the Texas Rangers, allowing one earned run while surrendering five hits.

-- The 27-year-old has an ERA of 5.23, with 9.7 strikeouts per nine innings, in 22 games this season.
-Opposing hitters have a .287 batting average against him.
+- The 28-year-old has an ERA of 5.29, with 7.6 strikeouts per nine innings, in 20 games this season.
+Opponents have a .296 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.